BleuLlama/Prosser/README.md

 		INSTALL_TOP= /home/pi/sw
 	make install

-On some systems, like raspberry pi, you may need to also install 'zip'.
+On some systems, like raspberry pi, you may need to also install 'zip' for packaging up the lua files and the distribution zip.

 	sudo apt-get install zip